nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.5 Getting a recipe to edit: `editR` <a id="get-edit-recipe"></a>
 Contributed by: Olivia

-Insert the information of the specified recipe to the edit into the command box for editing purposes.
+<br> Insert the information of the specified recipe to the edit into the command box for editing purposes.

 <br>  The image below is what Wishful Shrinking looks like after you have gotten a recipe to edit. <br><br>
 <img src="images/feature/recipe/EditRecipeGetImage.png" width="550" height="300">